-The training consists of a 3 half-day intensive programme with a combination of didactic and experiential components, with plenty of opportunity for questions and discussion.
+The training consists of a full-day intensive programme followed by a half-day in smaller groups.
+The training includes a combination of didactic and experiential components, with plenty of opportunity for questions and discussion.
 Illustrative examples will be discussed throughout.